15th May to 14th June 2026 🇳🇵

 You must have a travel or medical insurance that covers you fully against the costs of helicopter evacuation, hospitalisation, repatriation as required in case of injury or sickness.
 We will need a copy of your insurance details before you arrive in Kathmandu.
 Please make sure your policy covers you for trekking up to altitudes of 5600m.
 Thank you!

 Please do also take out a trip cancellation policy in case of injury or illness before our departure.
 We are keeping costs for you to the minimum which means we have a big loss if one participant is unable to come at short notice.
-We will ask you for a 400 USD (375 EUR) deposit.
-The balance is due 3 weeks before departure.
+We will ask you for a 800 EUR deposit to hold your place.

 via Phalgune Pass (3915m)